dativebase/senex/README.rst

 Senex is a web application for high-level administration of `Online Linguistic Database (OLD)`_ applications.

-With Senex installed, you can do the following (either from a web interface or via the command line on your server):

-- install the OLD software and its dependencies
+With Senex installed, you can install the OLD and its dependencies as well as do the following:

 - create new OLD instances (e.g., for particular lanaguages)
 - start and stop existing OLD instances